fmagnan/cuzzle/README.md

 ## Prerequisites

-This library needs PHP 7.3+.
+This library needs PHP 8.3+.

-It has been tested using PHP7.3 to PHP7.4
+It has been tested using PHP8.3

 ## Installation